Best Running Rain Jackets of 2023

 This will largely depend on the climate in which you typically run.
 A warm-weather runner who might encounter an occasional shower can certainly get by with a lightweight, water-resistant jacket for those just-in-case moments.

-For trail runners heading into the mountains or out for hours in constant rain and chilly temperatures, a fully waterproof jacket like the Montbell Rain Trekker Jacket is needed for comfort and safety.
+For trail runners heading into the mountains or out for hours in constant rain and chilly temperatures, we recommend a fully waterproof jacket like the Montbell Rain Trekker Jacket for comfort and safety.
 The combination of cold air temperatures and wet skin creates a high-risk scenario for hypothermia, which can quickly become life-threatening.
-Having the proper layers to protect against these elements means you will comfortably enjoy your adventure — and make it home to talk about it.
+Having the proper layers to protect against these elements means you can comfortably enjoy your adventure — and make it home to talk about it.

-In addition, many races, particularly those in mountainous terrain or in cold, wet climates, have mandatory kit lists that require a waterproof jacket to be carried on your person for the duration of the event.
+In addition, many races, particularly those in mountainous terrain or in cold, wet climates, have mandatory kit lists that require participants to carry a waterproof jacket for the duration of the event.

 How are waterproof ratings measured on rain jackets?

-The height of the water column at which the water starts to saturate through the fabric and leak is the hydrostatic head and is measured in millimeters.
-It is generally accepted that a hydrostatic head measurement of 10,000 millimeters is considered the baseline for waterproof jackets.
+The most used measurement of waterproofness is the hydrostatic head, which determines the amount of water a material can withstand before it starts to saturate and leak through.
+In this test, the fabric is secured over a one-inch diameter tube underneath a column of water of a certain height, and the material is observed for 24 hours.
+The height of the water column at which the water starts to saturate the fabric and leak is the hydrostatic head, measured in millimeters.
+A hydrostatic head measurement of 10,000 millimeters is considered the baseline for waterproof jackets.

-It should be noted that while many manufacturers will list hydrostatic head numbers in the specifications for their jackets, not all materials use this rating.
-Gore-Tex, which is used on the Montbell Versalite Jacket and the Montbell Rain Trekker Jacket, uses its own rain room to test its garments using specially designed rain nozzles and wind simulators to better approximate actual weather conditions.
+Please note that while many manufacturers will list hydrostatic head numbers in the specifications for their jackets, not all materials use this rating.
+Gore-Tex, which the Montbell Versalite Jacket and the Montbell Rain Trekker Jacket use, employs its own rain room to test its garments using specially designed rain nozzles and wind simulators to better approximate actual weather conditions.

 How is breathability measured in a rain jacket?

-Breathability is quantified through two types of laboratory-bestowed ratings.
+Two types of laboratory-bestowed ratings quantify breathability.
 The first and most seen is Moisture Vapor Transmission Rate (MVTR).
-MVTR measures the rate that moisture (your sweat) permeates through the fabric.
-The higher the MVTR rating, the better, with good values starting around 10,000.
+MVTR measures the rate at which water vapor (your sweat) permeates through the fabric.
+The higher the MVTR rating, the better.
+Good values of MVTR start around 10,000.

 The second is Resistance to Evaporative Heat Loss (RET), which measures the material’s resistance to water vapor.
 The lower the RET, the better the breathability.

-In theory, these numbers correlate to the breathability of the jacket.
+In theory, these numbers correlate to the jacket’s breathability.
 In practice, many other factors impact a jacket’s comfort and breathability, and we prefer comparing performance in real-life conditions to making a purchase based on a lab value.
-The high breathability of The North Face Summit Series Superior Futurelight Jacket was one of the factors that led us to name it our best rain jacket for running.
+Patagonia’s Storm Racer Jacket’s relatively good breathability was one factor that led us to name it our best rain jacket for running.

 How long will a rain jacket’s waterproofing last?

-All jackets will come with specific care recommendations, most often avoiding standard detergents and high heat exposure, such as a clothes dryer, to prevent material degradation.
+To prevent material degradation, all jackets will come with specific care recommendations, most often avoiding standard detergents and high heat exposure, such as a dryer.
 That doesn’t mean you should never wash your jacket.
-Occasional washing with a laundry soap specifically formulated for waterproof materials will remove dirt and body oils that wear out waterproof fabrics and extend the life of your jacket.
+Occasional washing with a laundry soap specifically formulated for waterproof materials will remove dirt and body oils that wear out waterproof fabrics, extending the life of your jacket.

-DWR coating can be reapplied using a spray-on or wash-in product, such as Nikwax, that will bond to the outer material and refresh the jacket’s water-shedding capabilities.
-Always check your jacket’s care instructions and the instructions on the DWR-replenishment product before applying to be sure it is safe to use on those materials.
+You can reapply a DWR coating using a spray-on or wash-in product, such as Nikwax, that will bond to the outer material and refresh the jacket’s water-shedding capabilities.
+Always check your jacket’s care instructions and the instructions on the DWR-replenishment product before applying to be sure it is safe to use.

 Is there a big difference between men’s and women’s rain jackets for running?

-Along with other clothing items, jackets are usually made for men’s and women’s specific body shapes.
+Along with other clothing items, jackets feature designs for men’s and women’s specific body shapes.
 Wide versus narrow shoulders, a straight cut versus a waist taper, and wider and narrower hips are only a few differences between jackets made for different body types.
-Of course, if you find a jacket traditionally made for a different body type that feels the best for you, go with that one!
-The Rab Phantom Waterproof Pull-On Jacket is slimmer than many other jackets we tested, while the Outdoor Research Helium Rain Jacket has a much looser overall fit.
+Of course, we always recommend wearing the best jacket that fits your body, regardless of who it was intended for!
+The Rab Phantom Waterproof Pull-On Jacket is slimmer than many other jackets we tested, while the Outdoor Research Helium Rain Ultralight Jacket has a much looser overall fit.

 Most brands make equivalent models in both men’s and women’s jackets.